Shuji Ueno1 and Yoshio Waseda2

 1Research Student, Tohoku University, Sendai.
 Present address: Central Research Laboratory, UNITIKA Ltd., Uji

-A theoretical equation for the activity coefficient of the solute at infinite dilution in metallic solutions has been described by the pseudopotential formalism coupled with the hard sphere model.
-The approximate equation for the pseudopotential term has also been proposed in terms of the molar heat of solution at infinite dilution, in order to allow simple estimation of the activity coefficient in various metallic solutions.
+A theoretical equation for the interaction parameters in multi-component metallic solutions has been described by the pseudopotential formalism for the free energy coupled with the free energy of the hard sphere model.
+The approximate equation for the pseudopotential term has also been proposed in terms of the heat of solution at infinite dilution, in order to allow simple evaluation of the interaction parameters in various multi-component systems.

 Please do not copy without permission.